Updated September 24, 2024

 What is mezcal?
 A seemingly simple question that really isn’t.

-Below we break out key terms, briefly explore the history of mezcal, explain how mezcal and tequila are different, discuss agave types, and guide you through mezcal production.
+Below we break out key terms, briefly explore the history of agave spirits, explain how mezcal and tequila are different, discuss agave types, and guide you through production.
 For further information and to stay up to date on mezcal events, we encourage folks to sign up for our newsletter or check out our Mezcal Encyclopedia, where you can get geekier with key terms–from abocado to viñaza.

 What is mezcal?